StueyMC/Visualizations/Examples/Tabulator/UserGuide.md

 ## Column Properties

-`Width`: Leave blank for auto-sizing or type in a number.\
+- `Width`: Leave blank for auto-sizing or type in a number.
-`Header Alignment`: Customise header text alignment.\
+- `Header Alignment`: Customise header text alignment.
-`Frozen`: Fix columns in place during horizontal scrolling.\
+- `Frozen`: Fix columns in place during horizontal scrolling.
-`Editable`: Allow cells to become editable.
-Global setting `Editable` needs to be enabled.\
+- `Editable`: Allow cells to become editable.
+Global setting `Editable` needs to be enabled.
-`Header Filter`: Show filters within the column header.
-Global setting `Header Filtering` needs to be enabled.\
+- `Header Filter`: Show filters within the column header.
+Global setting `Header Filtering` needs to be enabled.
-`Column Sorter`: Enable column sorting.
-Global setting `Column Sorting` needs to be enabled.\
+- `Column Sorter`: Enable column sorting.
+Global setting `Column Sorting` needs to be enabled.
-`Resizable`: Allow the column to be resizable by dragging the column edges.
+- `Resizable`: Allow the column to be resizable by dragging the column edges.
 Global setting `Resizable` needs to be enabled.

 [Table of Contents](#table-of-contents)

 ## Advanced Features

-### Wrap Text
-1. For all content to wrap and avoid text truncation, enable the wrap text feature.

 ### Row Grouping
 1. For grouped rows, enable row grouping feature.